Aypak/shiny_server_rpi4/README.md

-# Shiny Server on Raspberry Pi with R
+# Install Shiny Server on Raspberry Pi with R

 If you want to use a Raspberry Pi as a Shiny Server, 1) yes the RPi can handle it!
 2) this script will allow you to do it effortlessly!